zrythm/zrythm/doc/user/plugins-files/plugins/plugin-browser.rst

 Plugin Browser
 ==============

-The Plugin Browser makes it easy to browse and filter Plugins installed on your computer.
+The plugin browser makes it easy to browse and filter plugins installed on your computer.

 .. image:: /_static/img/plugin_browser.png
    :align: center

-Filters Tab
+Filter Tabs
 -----------
-The filters tab at the top allows you to select how to filter the Plugins.
-There are 3 tabs:
+Plugins can be filtered based on various conditions using the filter tabs at the top.
+The following tabs are available:

 Collection
   This tab contains your collections.
-You can create collections such as "MySynths" and filter by the selected collections.
+You can create collections such as `MySynths` and filter by the selected collections.
+Author
+  Filter by plugin manufacturer/author.
 Category
-  Filter plugins by category based on the plugin metadata, such as "Delay", "Distortion", etc.
+  Filter by category (`Delay`, `Distortion`, etc.).
 Protocol
-  Allows you to filter plugins based their protocol (eg., LV2 or SFZ).
+  Filter by protocol (`LV2`, `SFZ`, etc.).

+.. tip:: You can mix filters from various tabs for a custom search.

-.. hint:: Where applicable, you can :kbd:`Control`-click to select multiple rows or deselect a row.
+.. tip:: Where applicable, you can :kbd:`Control`-click to select multiple rows or deselect a row.